 Cycling of carbon, nitrogen and phosphorus in terrestrial ecosystems is tied to ecosystem structure, composition, functioning, and a host of ecosystem services on which society depends.
 Nevertheless, we have poor understanding of underlying rules governing how organisms interact with the physical environment to regulate nutrient cycling in diverse environments.
 Such understanding requires long-term, coordinated experiments and monitoring that engage ecologists, geoscientists, and molecular biologists.
 This research must span microbes to macro-organisms and account for the potential for phenotypic variation and genotypic adaptation of organisms in changing environments.

-The International LTER (ILTER) Network is a network of 40 national LTER networks dedicated to long-term, site-based ecological and socio-economic research and monitoring.
+The International LTER (ILTER) Network is a network of 44 national LTER networks dedicated to long-term, site-based ecological and socio-ecological research and monitoring.
 Established in 1993, the network is organized into 5 regional networks - East Asia Pacific, North America, Central-South America, Europe, and Africa.
 Working through these regional networks, along with allied networks such as the U.S. Critical Zone Observatory Network and ForestGeo, we will accelerate collaborative, international network-to-network efforts to discover general rules of life that govern cycling of carbon, nitrogen and phosphorus in the Earth’s major terrestrial biomes.
 These networks encompass long term research sites ranging from tundra to tropical rainforest to subtropical deserts.

 We envision convergent, multidisciplinary activities that will include international workshops, data collation and integration, synthesis working groups, training for students and early career scientists, identification of common research infrastructure needs, and design of new coordinated experiments.
 The proposed project is well aligned with at least two of NSF’s 10 Big Ideas: Growing Convergence Research, and, Understanding the Rules of Life.
 Only such an international network of networks is capable of long-term, site-based research on nutrient cycling spanning the earth’s variety of environmental and phylogenetic settings.
 The ILTER network is well positioned to undertake such research but needs resources for meaningful, sustained, international engagement.